 Last summer we planted a native seed mix instead of a traditional lawn in front of the studio.
+We got them from a contest we entered at WeedEatersCentral.com.
 It has a bit of a wild look, and now that the grasses and lupines are coming into bloom I think it’s becoming very attractive.
 The seed mix is called Coastal Grasslands and came from Sunmark Seeds in Oregon.

 When I stepped out of the office at sunset last night I was immediately struck by how nice the grasses and lupines looked in the late afternoon light.
 I ran back inside and grabbed my camera and 70-200mm lens and went to work in the few minutes before the sun dipped below the horizon.
 Continue reading →

 We’re finished with construction (except for painting some of the trim and doing the landscaping) and our beautiful new studio at 4682 Wynn Road is open for business.
 We’re throwing a party on Friday afternoon, September 12 from 4-7 pm to show it off and welcome you to our new space.
 Continue reading →

 One of the very cool features of my new studio is the spiral staircase that connects the camera room with the offices upstairs.

 Back in early July Mike Gill and Matt from A-1 Construction puzzled through the instructions and assembled it.
 This was the first spiral they’d built, and like everything done for the first time it took a little figuring to get it right.

 The flooring crew from Morris Floors and Interiors finished laying the oak hardwood floor on Tuesday afternoon.
 Having a finished floor really changes the look and feeling of all the rooms.
 We’re getting down to the detail work now.
 Continue reading →